fbpx

 Roath Park Memorial Lighthouse in Cardiff on a sunny day

-How To See Cardiff in One Day
+How to See Cardiff in One Day

 This is the article I’ve been meaning to write for years.
 Why?
 Because with only one day in Cardiff, you can unlock a perfectly pocket-sized adventure.
 And also, it’s the city I fell in love with so much I decided to make it home.